eladiocs/scrum-poker/README.md

 }
 ```

-Replace the default `app.html` with this (again, assuming this is a new project):
+Replace the default `app.html` with:
+> **Note:** Replace your files only if you have just created a new project.
+If not, you will have to figure out how to add it in.

 ```html
 <scrum-poker selected-button="3" (estimate-selected)="onEstimate($event)"></scrum-poker>